patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/text-input-group/text-input-group.md

 section: components
 ---

 A **text input group** is a more flexible composable version of a [text input](/components/text-input).
-It enables consumers of PatternFly to build custom inputs for filtering and similar use cases by placing elements like icons, [chips groups](components/chip-group) and [buttons](components/button) within a text input.
+It enables consumers of PatternFly to build custom inputs for filtering and similar use cases by placing elements like icons, [chip groups](/components/chip-group) and [buttons](/components/button) within a text input.

 ## Elements